hiraditya/fool/thin-lto.md

 # Overview of relevant files and functions

 ### ThinLTOCodeGenerator.cpp
-  - crossModuleImport (Perform cross-module importing for the module identified by ModuleIdentifier, calls collectDefinedGVSummariesPerModule)
+  - crossModuleImport (Perform cross-module importing for the module identified by `ModuleIdentifier`, calls `ModuleSummaryIndex::collectDefinedGVSummariesPerModule`, `FunctionImport::ComputeCrossModuleImport` and `crossImportIntoModule`)
+  - crossImportIntoModule (imports function using `FunctionImporter` by calling `FunctionImporter::importFunctions`)
   - gatherImportedSummariesForModule (Compute the list of summaries needed for importing into module.)
-  - ThinLTOCodeGenerator::run (Main driver for the thinlto)
+  - ThinLTOCodeGenerator::run (Main driver for the thinlto calls `ProcessThinLTOModule`)

-### ProcessThinLTOModule
+  - ProcessThinLTOModule calls these functions
     - promoteModule
     - thinLTOResolveWeakForLinkerModule
     - thinLTOInternalizeModule (run internalization based on summary analysis, change symbol visibility to preserve/drop)
     - crossImportIntoModule
     - optimizeModule

 ## Compute all the import and export for every module using the Index.
 ### FunctionImport.cpp
-  - ComputeCrossModuleImport (Main driver function to import and export symbols based on `ModuleToDefinedGVSummaries`)
+  - ComputeCrossModuleImport (Main driver function to import and export symbols based on `ModuleToDefinedGVSummaries`.
+Computes all the import and export for every module using the `ModuleSummaryIndex`)
   - ComputeImportForModule (compute the list of imports as well as the list of "exports", calls `computeImportForFunction`)
   - computeImportForFunction (Compute the list of functions to import for a given caller, calls `computeImportForFunctionAlongEdge`.
 Marks all functions and globals it (the function) references as exported to the outside if they are defined in the same source module)